Interface DsqlClient

 default UpdateClusterResponse updateCluster(UpdateClusterRequest updateClusterRequest) throws ThrottlingException, ValidationException, AccessDeniedException, InternalServerException, ResourceNotFoundException, ConflictException, AwsServiceException, SdkClientException, DsqlException The UpdateCluster API allows you to modify both single-Region and multi-Region cluster configurations.
 With the multiRegionProperties parameter, you can add or modify witness Region support and manage peer relationships with clusters in other Regions.

-Note that updating multi-region clusters requires additional IAM permissions beyond those needed for standard cluster updates, as detailed in the Permissions section.
+Note that updating multi-Region clusters requires additional IAM permissions beyond those needed for standard cluster updates, as detailed in the Permissions section.

 Required permissions